Probation for Academic Staff - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 2. Scope and application

-2.1 These procedures apply to all Academic staff who are required to complete a period of probation at the University.
+2.1 These procedures apply to all academic staff who are required to complete a period of probation at the University and members of staff involved in the academic probation process.

 3. Definitions